-You can use your UNEVOC Account to subscribe to the UNEVOC Bulletin.
+You can use your UNEVOC account to subscribe to the UNEVOC Quaterly.
 In this case, the information you provided is used for technical and administration purposes only.
-It is not shared with third parties.
+It is stored on servers that are under the control of UNESCO-UNEVOC and is not shared with third parties.

-A UNEVOC Account also allows you to participate in online discussions on the TVeT Forum and virtual conferences organized on the platform.
-If you join the TVeT Forum and virtual conferences, the information you provide is used for technical and administration purposes, and can be used to identify contributors.
-Your name and country is visible to other members of the TVeT Forum.
+A UNEVOC account also allows you to participate in online discussions on the TVET Forum.
+If you join the TVRT Forum, the information you provide is used for technical and administration purposes, and can be used to identify contributors.
+Your name and country is visible to other members of the TVRT Forum.
 Other information, such as email addresses, are not shared with TVeT Forum members unless you choose to do so.
 When participating in a virtual conference your contributions may be used for a report unless you state otherwise.

 UNEVOC account: If you use a UNEVOC account, a cookie is stored upon login until you log out, or for max.
 8 hours.
 This cookie allows us to give logged-in users access to protected areas and services of the website.

 Website analytics: Cookies also help us collect information about how visitors use our website, for instance which pages visitors go to most often.
 We use this information to improve how our website works and help us better understand the preferences of our visitors and to improve our website and services accordingly.
 You can opt out of such tracking any time: